dergachev/docker-octopress/README.md

     simple_search: http://google.com/search
     description: Site description goes here.

-Afterwards, you're ready to use Octopress to build and deploy the HTML!
+Now, you're ready to use Octopress to build and deploy the HTML!

 ## Usage